pisayacademicsassociation/java-guide/guide/3/gui-events.md

 - `mousePressed` is called when the mouse is pressed while on the component.
 - `mouseReleased` is called when the mouse is released while on the component.

-For the `MouseMotionAdapter` interface, you need to implement two methods.
+For the `MouseMotionListener` interface, you need to implement two methods.
 ```java
 public void mouseDragged(MouseEvent e);
 public void mouseMoved(MouseEvent e);
 ```
 - `mouseDragged` is called when the mouse is dragged while it's on the component. (dragged means the mouse is currently held down and is moving at the same time)
 - `mouseMoved` is called when the mouse moves across the component.

+If you don't plan to use all the methods inside a listener interface, or would want to use methods from multiple interfaces, you should consider using the `MouseAdapter` abstract class instead.
+The `MouseAdapter` provides implementations for all the methods from `MouseListener` and `MouseMotionListener`, and can be used in both the `addMouseListener()` and `addMouseMotionListener()` method.
+All you have to do is `@Override` the method you want to use.

 ### MouseWheelEvent and MouseWheelListener